marcFraysse/VaccineStudy/README.md

 Content :
-VaccineStudy.pdf : which is the current version of the study presentation. src folder : containing the code used to generate the displays shown in the study. data folder : containing the raw data used in the study.
+VaccineStudy.pdf : The current version of the study presentation. src folder : The code used to generate the displays shown in the study. data folder : The raw data used in the study. displays folder : The displays shown in the study

 All data used in this study is provided by the WHO.